PreCollege offers a diverse and introductory course of study comparable to that of a first-year BFA student.

 Fridays in Focus

 Friday Workshops introduce new mediums and methods of creativity.
-You’ll interact with SFAI faculty and discover new ideas and practices to enhance your own work.
+These three-hour intensives allow you to interact with SFAI faculty and discover new ideas and practices to enhance your own work.

 Workshop topics may include: